pb-86/crumbly/readme.txt

 == Changelog ==
 = 2.1 =
-* Refactor: renamed functions, css classes and added backward-compatible rddgbc() wrapper.

-= 2.0.1 =
 * Refactor: reorganize code structure for better readability
 * Refactor: changed flag to be self-explanatory in function rddgbc_print()
 * Refactor: changed incrementation method to comply with phpcs
 * Refactor: reorganize code structure in function rddgbc_the_singular() for better readability
+* Refactor: renamed functions, css classes and added backward-compatible rddgbc() wrapper
 * Docs: added readme.txt file with changelog
 * Docs: corrected English in header, comments and PHPDoc
 * Fixed: Translation loading and refreshed translation files